 Sober living options can be a great place to start.
 Otherwise, clients should have a plan in place for ongoing support or local group meetings.

-Our Heroin Addiction Recovery Facility Can Help You!
+A Holistic Heroin Addiction Recovery Facility

 At Kemah Palms, heroin addiction treatment is both holistic and effective.
 There is continuity leading from detox all the way to aftercare, and no two clients can expect the same plan for treatment.
 Recovery is a long-term goal, not just a box that can be checked once heroin use stops.